tea2code/fantasy-rts/README.md

 describes the dwarf entity facing north using the template "[{0}]" where "{0}" is replaced by north.

+### Predefined IDs

+Most of the IDs in this game can be modified as long as their usage is consistent.
+But there are a couple of IDs which are predefined and cannot change.
+They are used in the source code to create, modify and identify certain elements.

+#### Attributes

+- entity.attribute.moving.walk

+#### Entities

+- entity.dynamic.dwarf
+- entity.static.berry-shrub
+- entity.static.tree
+- entity.tile.grass
+- entity.tile.wall

+#### Entity States

+- north
+- south
+- east
+- west
+- up
+- down
+- stop

 ### Load Order File

 In the mod directory is a file "mod.yaml".
 It describes which configuration files should be loaded and in which order.
 It can load complete directories (loading all files in it) or single files.
 Example: